glueckpress/stringintelligenz/README-en.md

 die Benutzerinnen – users    – female
 ```

-According to written German grammar, a “generic masculine” is meant to include individuals of all biological/social genders.
-However, studies have shown human perception does not understand a “generically” male gender as inclusive of other biological/social genders.
+According to written German grammar, a “generic masculine” is meant to include individuals of any gender.
+However, studies have shown human perception does not necessarily work that way.

-According to those studies, terms like `Benutzer` (user), `Entwickler` (developer), `Autor` (author), `Administrator` (administrator) and many others in WordPress will be intuitively understood primarily as male.
+According to psycho-linguistic studies conducted for German, grammatically male terms are understood primarily as male, not male and/or female characters.
+In WordPress this would apply to terms like `Benutzer` (user), `Entwickler` (developer), `Autor` (author), `Administrator` (administrator) and many more.

-#### Example: generically applied captions
+#### Example: generically masculine captions

 ![German localization for “lead developer” implies Helen Hou-Sandí would be a male developer.](/screenshot-2.png)
-_Helen gets captioned as a male developer in German._
+_Helen was captioned as a male developer in German._

 A quite illustrative example is the caption `Leitender Entwickler` (Lead Developer, here: singular) on WordPress’ credits page.
 German translations clearly imply a **male individual** here.
 Yet that caption gets applied to each WordPress Lead Developer individually, including Helen Hou-Sandí who is a woman.

 The appropriate caption for Helen would be `Leitende Entwicklerin` in German.
 In this particular case (like often times) we cannot apply proper grammatical gender to each Lead Developer individually due to technical restrictions.

+**Update:** The translation `Leitender Entwickler` meanwhile has been changed into the functional equivalent `Leitende Entwicklung` (reverse translated into `Lead Development`) in de_DE core files.

 #### Solutions: gender shortcuts
 German offers several widely spread solutions to address this problem in written language:

-- `Leitende/r Entwickler/in` (slash)
+- `Leitende/r Entwickler/-in` (slash + dash)
 - `Leitende EntwicklerIn` (“Binnen-I”)
 - `Leitende_r Entwickler_in` (“Gender Gap”)
 - `Leitende*r Entwickler*in` (“Gender Star”)

-All of these “gender suffixes” would be read and understood in the context of the individual they got applied to.
+All of these short forms would be read and understood in the context of the individual they got applied to.

 **Helen** would be understood as female:
 ```